jaidencode/OptrixOS-Codex/README.md

    qemu-system-i386 -cdrom OptrixOS.iso
    ```

-`compile_tools.py` creates a 16MB virtual disk with a small root filesystem.
-The
+`compile_tools.py` now builds a 16MB disk image with two partitions.
+The first
-bootloader loads both the kernel and this filesystem into memory before
+bootable partition contains the bootloader and kernel while the second is an
+ext2 formatted partition holding a tiny root filesystem.
+After booting the
+kernel launches a simple command shell.

-transferring control.
-The intermediate image is removed.
+The intermediate image is removed after the ISO is created.